privacyidea/privacyidea/doc/policies/conditions.rst

 of the group with an email address ending in ``@privacyidea.org`` will still be allowed to log in.

+.. note:: Keep in mind that changes in the LDAP directory may not be immediately visible to privacyIDEA due to caching settings (see :ref:`ldap_resolver`).

 If the userinfo of the user that is trying to log in does not contain attributes ``email`` or ``groups`` (due to a resolver misconfiguration, for example), privacyIDEA throws an error and the request is aborted.